 The Accounting Agreement provides that the Administrator shall not be liable to the Fund or any Limited Partner for any acts or omissions in connection with the services rendered to the Fund or such Limited Partner under such agreement in the absence of gross negligence, intentional acts, or willful misconduct.
-In addition, the Fund has agreed to indemnify the Administrator from any and all expenses, costs, damages, or causes of action, including, but not limited to, reasonable attorney's fees incurred by the Administrator in connection with the Administration Agreement and not resulting from the unauthorized acts of the Administrator, its employees, or agents, the negligence or willful misconduct of the Administrator in the performance of such obligations and duties, or by reason of its breach of the Administration Agreement.
+In addition, the Fund has agreed to indemnify the Administrator from any and all expenses, costs, damages, or causes of action, including, but not limited to, reasonable attorney's fees incurred by the Administrator in connection with the Administration Agreement and not resulting from the unauthorized acts of the Administrator, its employees, or agents, the negligence or willful misconduct of the Administration Agreement.
 The Administration Agreement may be terminated by either of the parties upon not less than sixty (60) days' written notice.